GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/environmental-stewardship/introduction.md

 **Guardianship of All Beings**: Recognizing rights for ecosystems, species, and AI through the *Dynamic Rights Spectrum* and establishing legal frameworks for their protection and representation.

-**Nested Sovereignty**: Empowering local-to-global governance through the Global Council for Environmental & Spiritual Stewardship (GCESS), Regional Hubs, and community nodes, with 50% indigenous representation in regional leadership.
+**Nested Economies**: Empowering local-to-global governance through the Global Council for Environmental & Spiritual Stewardship (GCESS), Regional Hubs, and community nodes, with 50% indigenous representation in regional leadership.

 **Sacred Tech**: Aligning technology with spiritual and ecological ethics through the *AI Consciousness Assessment Framework* and ethical tech certification, ensuring innovations serve all beings.